Madelene/100-days-of-code/log.md

 - Wrote README for coding challenge
 - Plan to write more tests and practice going through/explaining the app for the interview tomorrow
 - TAing at Wyncode
+- Learned how to write rspec with external API

 **Thoughts:**
 - Feeling confident and good about the interview tomorrow